ylazakovich/EPAM-Tut-Task/README.md

 * Log in to acc1 from UI.
 Check e-mail in Sent present
 * Log in to acc2 from UI.
 Check e-mail in Inbox and check text has valid messag

-Use TestNG, Maven, use PageObject/pattern Store Account data in xml, csv and any SQL DB (in all 3 data storages), switch between data storages, Implement data driven approach Tests should provide detailed log, make screenshots on failure and provide results in this format
+Use TestNG, Maven, use PageObject pattern.
+Store Account data in xml, csv and any SQL DB (in all 3 data storages), switch between data storages, Implement data driven approach Tests should provide detailed log, make screenshots on failure and provide results in this format